Skip to Content

 ©billroque/123RF.COM

-While many transportation options in Las Vegas cost an arm and a leg, free trams on the Strip are an easy way to save a few bucks, while also giving your feet a rest.
-Hopefully, you’ll be navigating a portion of the Strip that is serviced by one of these free tram options!
+While many transportation options in Las Vegas cost an arm and a leg, trams (where they exist) are an easy way to save a few bucks, while also giving your feet a rest.

 See Also: